titogithub123/MechaCar_Statistical_Analysis/README.md

  The coefficients that most provide a non-random amount of variance to the mpg value are the vehicle_length and ground_clearance.
 From this we can draw the conclusion that both vehicle_length and ground_clearnance have a significant impact on mpg.

+Now, because the p-value of our linear regression analyisis is 5.35e-11, which is much smaller than our assumed significance level of 0.05% we can confidently that there is sufficient evidence to reject our "null" hypothesis, which means that the slope of our linear model is NOT zero.